michaelficarra/MooTools-LazyClass/README.md

 -------

-All options passed to LazyClass.prepare are passed straight through to the LazyClass constructor for each String given to it.
+All options passed to LazyClass.prepare are passed straight through to the LazyClass constructor for each class given to it.
 This is useful for using the same options to prepare many classes.

 ### path *(default: "./{class}.js")*